day8/re-frame/docs/EPs/0002-ReframeInstances.md

 ### Problem 2: Views, dispatch and subscription

-In an HTML page, containing multiple `devcard` instances, all for exactly the same app, there will be one `Frame`
+In an HTML page containing multiple `devcard` instances, all for exactly the same app, there will be one `Frame`
 for each `devcard`.